Archived Blog Entry

 God and Time

-An important issue in this discussion is how we think about God’s relation to time.
+How we think about God and time is important for this discussion.
 Theologians such as Augustine, John Calvin, Karl Barth, and others thought that God was in all aspects nontemporal.
 God is outside time.
 God sees creation’s history in an eternal now, they argued, not as a sequential chain of events.

 Calvin illustrated this view well.
 He says God is like an observer atop a church steeple.
-From that high perspective, the observer can see, all at once, the beginning and end of a parade on the streets below.
+From that high perspective, the observer can see, all at once, the beginning and end of a parade below.
 God sees time like the observer atop the steeple sees the whole parade.

 The idea that God is nontemporal, however, does not square well with the broad biblical witness.
-Biblical authors often suggest or assume that God is a living God.
-To be living implies that God experiences time in sequential moments.
+Biblical authors often suggest or assume that God is living, experiencing time moment by moment.
+To be living implies that God experiences time in sequential events.
 We might say that a living God is in all times – pantemporal – or everlasting.

 H. Ray Dunning says that “the biblical of God seems rather clearly to suggest that time is indeed real to God.”[x]
-To use Calvin’s parade analogy, we might say that instead of God observing the parade from afar, God is present at all times in the parade on the streets.
+Instead observing the parade from afar, God is present at all times in the parade.
 Instead of watching from a distance, God is with us.

 God is Omniscient

-Open theists believe that God knows the completed past, the ongoing present, and all possible options for the future.
+Open theists believe that God knows the completed past, the ongoing present, and all possible future possibilities.
 They believe God can know that some future events will occur, because personally God plans to do these things at some future time.
-And they believe that God can make uncanny predictions about the future based on exhaustive knowledge of past and present.
+And God can make uncanny predictions about the future based on exhaustive knowledge of past and present.

-What makes Open theologians different from others is that they believe no actual future yet exists that could be fully known by anyone.
-God not knowing something that can’t be known doesn’t indicate a lack of knowledge.
-God knows all the possibilities for the future.
-But the actual future is not yet knowable to anyone.
+What makes Open theologians different from others is that they believe no actual future yet exists.
+No one can know what isn’t, in principle, knowable.
+God not knowing something that can’t be known doesn’t mean God lacks knowledge.

 Some Implications of Open Theology